Salt Efflorescence & its Effects on Damp Meters

 A moisture survey should include careful visual inspection of external walls and interior masonry, paying particular attention to any signs of discoloration or other surface damage caused by moisture penetration.

-If your pin damp test meter comes in contact with salt efflorescence, it is important to take measures to protect the device and ensure future accurate readings.
+If your pin-type damp test meter comes in contact with salt, it is important to take measures to protect the device and ensure future accurate readings.
 First and foremost, it is imperative to clean off any salt residue on the device before continuing use.
 Thoroughly wiping probes with a water-dampened cloth or paper towel is sufficient for cleaning.

 Beyond causing inaccurate damp meter readings at the point of contact, efflorescence resin left on a meter can spell other issues.
 Salt crystals on electrical contacts and components within the device can cause corrosion – damage that's irreversible.